-Part IIG

-Condition 21: Board Independence
+Part IIG Condition 21: Board Independence

-- 1. Within one year from the date upon which this Condition becomes effective, and at all times thereafter, the licensee shall: - (a) ensure that its board of directors comprises a majority of independent nonexecutive directors who are persons of standing who individually possess either: - (i) relevant experience and knowledge of the energy industry; or - (ii) relevant experience and knowledge of any other regulated industry, provided that at least one independent non-executive director must possess the required energy industry experience and knowledge; and
+- 1. Within one year from the date upon which this Condition becomes effective, and at all times thereafter, the licensee shall: - a) ensure that its board of directors comprises a majority of independent nonexecutive directors who are persons of standing who individually possess : - i. relevant experience and knowledge of the energy industry; or - ii. relevant experience and knowledge of any other regulated industry; or - iii. substantial private sector commercial or financial experience gained at board level (or equivalent) in another organisation of comparable size and standing to the licensee, provided that at least one independent non-executive director must possess relevant experience and knowledge of the energy industry; and

-- (b) demonstrate to the satisfaction of the Authority, prior to any appointment from time to time of a board director, that the said appointment will not cause the licensee to enter into any breach of the requirements contained in sub-paragraph (a). - 2.
-If at any time the licensee, by virtue of any person being appointed as, or ceasing to be, a director of the licensee (for the purposes of this Condition, an "Event"), is unable to comply with the requirements of paragraph 1, the licensee shall take such steps as are necessary to ensure that compliance is achieved as soon as reasonably practicable after that Event and in any case within two months (or such longer period as may be agreed by the Authority) of that Event. - 3.
-In this Condition:
+- b) demonstrate to the satisfaction of the Authority, prior to any appointment from time to time of a board director, that the said appointment will not cause the licensee to enter into any breach of the requirements contained in sub-paragraph (a). - 2.
+If at any time the licensee, by virtue of any person being appointed as, or ceasing to be, a director of the licensee (for the purposes of this Condition, an "Event"), is unable to comply with the requirements of paragraph 1, the licensee shall take such steps as are necessary to ensure that compliance is achieved as soon as reasonably practicable after that Event and in any case within two months (or such longer period as may be agreed by the Authority) of that Event.

-"independent non-executive director"

-means a person who has not been employed by the licensee, its ultimate controllers or any affiliate or related undertaking of the licensee within the last five years; and who does not have a material business relationship with the licensee, its ultimate controllers or any affiliate or related undertaking of the licensee.
+"independent non-executive director" means a person who has not been employed by the licensee, its ultimate controllers or any affiliate or related undertaking of the licensee within the last five years; and who does not have a material business relationship with the licensee, its ultimate controllers or any affiliate or related undertaking of the licensee.